 Q: Do I need a survey?

 This does depend on the age of the property, it’s location and your plans for its future use.
-We can advise further when we know more but we would usually advise that a form of survey be taken on any house that’s more than 20 years old.
+We can advise further when we know more but we would usually advise that a form of survey be taken on any house.
 There are differing levels of survey though and the older the house, the more detailed the survey ought to be.
-We can recommend you to an experienced and very approachable local surveyor, if required.

 Please bear in mind that if you are raising a mortgage on the property, your lender will demand its own valuation, regardless of age.
 While you have to pay for this, you are not entitled to rely on its disclosures and strictly speaking, it will only be provided to reassure your Lender that the purchase price is a realistic one.